19hours/sg-statutes/Acts/Road Traffic Act.md

 (b) prescribe the manner of application for such permit;

-(c) provide for the levy of a fee for the issue of such permit in accordance with such rates as may be prescribed by the Minister;
+(c) prescribe the fees and charges payable for the issue of such permit in accordance with such rates as may be approved by the Minister;

+[1/2006 wef 23/06/2006]

 (d) prescribe the conditions for the issue of such permit;